midned/Tweeno/Readme.md

 Tweeno is a tweening library for C++*(11)* inspired by TweenLite

-It includes Robert Penner's easing functions and allows to use custom easing functions if wanted to.
+It includes Robert Penner's easing functions and it allows to use your own easing functions if wanted to.

 ## Usage